 - Fast longer but less frequently.
 To truly benefit from ketosis when intermittent fasting, you will need to fast for at least 20 hours.
 However, you don’t need to fast every day, and you shouldn’t.

 Losing weight using this method should be slow (I don’t recommend losing more than 2-4 lbs a month).
 You will slowly change your lifestyle and eating habits.
-Once you reach your goal weight, you will continue to practice intermittent fasting to suit your lifestyle to maintain the health benefits.
+Once you reach your goal weight, you will continue practicing intermittent fasting to suit your lifestyle and maintain the health benefits.
 You will notice that your weight now fluctuates within a lower range even when you eat more.
 We could say your weight set point has been reset!
 However, I don’t recommend you revert to your old habits, thinking you will never gain weight again!
 I think that should go without saying…

 If you would like me to assist you through the whole process of achieving your first weight loss ketosis, finding the right intermittent fasting method for weight loss, and maintaining your weight loss, check out my 30-Day Intermittent Fasting Transformation and Coaching Options.